SEO Isn’t Dead, But Your Strategy Might Be.

 Long-Tail and Conversational Queries

-“Medium roast coffee beans vacuum pack” isn’t easy for AI to summarize.
-In many cases, AI won’t even try to summarize a conversational query.
-Content that answers highly specific questions encounters less search competition and usually drives high-converting traffic.
+“Medium roast coffee beans vacuum pack” is an example of a descriptive or conversational query, which isn’t easy for AI to summarize.
+If the query is very specific, AI often won’t even try to summarize a conversational query.
+Content that answers highly specific questions encounters less search competition and usually drives higher-converting traffic.

 Bottom-of-Funnel Content

-People further down the decision path, or “bottom of the funnel,” still want real comparisons, customer stories, and insights.
+People further down the decision path, or BOFU (Bottom of Funnel), still want real comparisons, customer stories, and insights.
 These queries often go beyond what a quick summary can cover.

 And yes, technical SEO still matters, but it no longer defines success—your content strategy does.